 Recently we discussed the prominent industries that utilize membrane switches by giving an overview of three key factors that keep membrane switches relevant.
 We would like to dive into the details of of each of the critical components: Tactile Feel & Design, FDA Requirements, and Reliability.

 There are few markets as demanding, competitive and as highly regulated as the medical device industry.
 Membrane switches have been in use in medical devices for nearly two decades, and advancements in materials, processes, and design have made them an ideal choice for many medical electronics.
-The infamous recall case in 2013 regarding non-responsive buttons on anesthesia equipment showcased the critical nature of interface products.
+In 2013 there was a recall case regarding non-responsive buttons on anesthesia equipment.
+This recall showcased the critical nature of interface products.
 Since then, the FDA’s focus on quality program has been pushing forward to keep products in compliance allowing membrane switches to solidify itself as the number 1 interface method utilized by interface manufacturers.

 A device needs to both pass the FDA’s requirements for safety and efficiency and prove its value to providers and patients.
 Membrane switches do this by making the providers job easier or by adding “quality of life” features that improve reliability.
 The seal ability of membrane switches also means that they can easily be wiped down to clean and keep sanitary.
 There are no cracks or crevices for dirt and bacteria to linger in.
 Reliability and cleanliness, as well as functionality, are crucial for proving a medical device’s value.